 19. Trafficking of Women: There have been a number of raids by local police in both entities targeting café bars and night clubs suspected of being sites of prostitution activities.
 Police operations have been conducted in a number of localities during the reporting period; e.g. in Central Bosnia (FBiH) and Brcko (Special District).
 As a result many women have been detained and prosecuted.
 For example, in Central Bosnia Canton (FBiH), two separate raids were conducted in July.
 More than 30 women (including a minor) were detained, and some prosecuted and sentenced to imprisonment.
 Some were subsequently deported from the Canton.
 The running of a brothel in BiH is illegal and, accordingly, the police are entitled to inspect and investigate suspected premises, arresting those against whom there is prima facie evidence of being engaged in illegal activities.
 Several human rights concerns have been raised with regard to the response of the police and judiciary: the main focus of the local police has been on the women and not of the criminal offenses, particularly those committed against the women by the pimps and procurers; women have been detained/arrested with scant or no evidence of any illegal activity; and there have been a number of serious procedural errors (including lack of interpreters), which have resulted in women being fined or imprisoned without access to a fair hearing.
-Additionally, the deportations from the decisions.
+Additionally, the deportations from the territory of the Canton raises serious concerns for the safety of the women deported, as well as the legality of the decisions.